Xavier Dupré i Raventós: Tarragona

-In later 1981, he moved to Tarragona as a result of winning a place as provincial archaeologist of the Servei d’Arqueologia del Departament de Cultura de la Generalitat de Catalunya.
+In late 1981, he moved to Tarragona as a result of winning a place as provincial archaeologist of the Servei d’Arqueologia del Departament de Cultura de la Generalitat de Catalunya.
 Once there, he instigated various research and restoration projects at the circus and provincial forum of Tarraco, the ancient Roman capital of the Tarraconensis province.

 In December 1986, he became director of the Taller-Escola d'Arqueologia (TED’A).
 The school was managed by Tarragona local council, under the leadership of the mayor, historian Josep Maria Recasens.
 TED’A was part of the trade schools and workshops programme run by the Spanish Ministry of Labour and the European Social Fund.
 During its short lifespan, from 1986 to 1990, the TED'A transformed the Roman patrimony of Tarragona into a benchmark for urban archaeology in Spain.

 The project had three goals.
 The first was to train different specialists in Tarragona’s archaeological heritage, preparing them to find employment by furnishing them with the necessary theoretical knowledge and practical experience.
 The second was to excavate and study the top end of the Roman circus and the amphitheatre for conservation and restoration purposes.
 The third goal of the school was to strengthen the relationship between the people of Tarragona and the field of archaeology by rendering archaeological heritage more accessible.
 In this respect, the publications issued by TED’A during its years of operation are a model of best practice in Spanish archaeology.